 The Tualatin Valley is the perfect base from which to explore the bustling city of Portland if you feel like a bit more peace and quiet, and is just an easy hours drive to the Oregon Coast.
 Located just 20 minutes outside the city, towns like Hillsboro, Forest Grove, and Beaverton offer much to the visit without the congestion of city traffic.

 Nearby Portland is one of the most interesting and vibrant cities in the Pacific Northwest.
 It gets mistaken for the capital of Oregon, when in fact it’s the city of Eugene to the south.
-Portland has great restaurants, breweries, great nightlife and some pretty cool and unusual things to do.
+Portland has great restaurants, breweries, nightlife and some pretty cool and unusual things to do.
 It's also home to the Portland Japanese Gardens, one of the prettiest Japanese garden settings in the country.
 And being the funky city that it is, you can imagine how good the shopping in Portland is — some great vintage stores and unusual buys.

 Cannon Beach is perhaps the most popular of the beach towns along the Oregon Coast, but with good reason.
 The famous Haystack Rock that dominates Instagram pics is located near the center of town.
 Ecola State Park is minutes away from town and well worth a day of hiking and exploring - and it offers some of the area's most beautiful photo ops as well.
 There are some good restaurants and coffee shops, and one very fun dining experience that foodies will love.
 The EVOO Cannon Beach Cooking School holds Cooking Demonstration Dinners that are information and fun, with a delicious 4-course dinner too.